San Diego Union-Tribune Rebuffed Mara Elliott’s Threats Over 101 Ash Coverage

 In an exclusive interview with La Prensa San Diego last year, Goldsmith clarified that the independently elected City Attorney is not bound to sign a contract already authorized by a City Council ordinance if City Attorney believes the deal is insufficient to protect the interests of the City.

 “She didn’t have to sign it,” Goldsmith said, adding that Elliott could have resisted signing the faulty deal or advising the Council of its legal shortcomings or dangers before signing it.
-Elliott did not submit any confidential communications or held any closed session meetings with the Council before signing the contract.
+Elliott did not submit any confidential communications or hold any closed session meetings with the Council before signing the contract.

 Elliott confirmed her ability to have rejected the deal during her endorsement interview with the San Diego Union-Tribune Editorial Board when she said her refusal to sign it would have created turmoil.
 She has also tried to define the City Attorney’s role as perfunctory by saying she can only approve a contract “as to form” meaning her only power is to say the contract is legal even if damaging, unfavorable, or unwise for taxpayers.